JordanMarr/ReactiveElmish.Avalonia/README.md

 * Some view models may not need a store at all.

 ## App Store
-A global app store can be shared between view models to provide view routing:
+A global app store can be shared between view models to, for example, provide view routing:

 ```F#
 module App